p5-serial/p5.serialserver/README.md

 To begin download and run a [release of p5.serialcontrol](https://github.com/p5-serial/p5.serialcontrol/releases).
 This application incorporates p5.serialserver in a GUI application for MacOS and Windows.

-Once you have the application launched load one of the [examples/](https://github.com/p5-serial/p5.serialport/tree/master/examples) in your browser to see it in action.
+Once you have the application launched load one of the [examples](#examples) in your browser to see it in action.

 * You'll likely have to change the name of the serial port in the examples to the one your Arduino is using.